-No. Action 1 Work with our partners to develop and promote a volunteer programme to support people to get online 2 Support and enable access to the internet and devices to ensure people are not excluded form a digital world 3 Develop digital services that are accessible and responsive 4 Continue to work with 3rd sector and other partners to identify opportunities to improve digital literacy within communities and small businesses 5 Promote initiatives to help people to use digital technology both now and in the future 6 Highlight initiatives that support people's health and wellbeing through participation in digital activities
+- 1. Work with our partners to develop and promote a volunteer programme to support people to get online - 2.
+Support and enable access to the internet and devices to ensure people are not excluded form a digital world - 3.
+Develop digital services that are accessible and responsive - 4.
+Continue to work with 3rd sector and other partners to identify opportunities to improve digital literacy within communities and small businesses - 5.
+Promote initiatives to help people to use digital technology now and in the future - 6.
+Highlight initiatives that support people's health and wellbeing through participation in digital activities

-Digital Learning & Culture
+Digital Learning and Culture